-Tegla Loroupe grew up at an altitude of almost 3000 metres in the Cherangani Hills in northern Kenya on the border with Uganda - with 24 siblings.
+Tegla Loroupe grew up at an altitude of almost 3000 metres in northern Kenya on the border with Uganda - with 24 siblings.
 Father Losiwa had five wives and strong beliefs: Women have to work in the house or in the fields.
 What Tegla then did: herding cattle, milking cows, collecting firewood, dragging water and carrying her little sister Evelyn as a bundle on her back.
 School?
 No time.

 But her mother - herself an orphan - and her older sister Albina campaigned for Tegla, who was usually just called Chepkite ("little one"), to be allowed to go to school.
 It was nine kilometres away, and so the little one was running 18 kilometres every day, on stony gravel roads, barefoot.
 She did not get her first shoes until she was twelve, when she was allowed to go to boarding school.

 By then, she had already easily outrun the boys in competitions, which was not without consequences: At the age of 13, Chepkite was already part of the Kenyan national athletics team and competed in races in Japan - the start of a dazzling career as a multiple world record holder and marathon specialist.

 In Kapenguria, 50 kilometers away from her birthplace Kapsait, she still lives with her mother, the orphans of her deceased sister and other adopted children.
 The small town of Kapenguria has a place in Kenya's history, as it was here that the future founder of the state, Jomo Kenyatta, was imprisoned after the Mau Mau Uprising in 1953.